ilsilfverskiold/People-Set-Gender-Based-On-First-Name-Mixpanel/README.md

 # Notes
 - Remember to add your Resource.csv file to read from
 - May need to tweak the functions in users.js if you already have nationality.
 The Nationalize API doesn't always seem to do the job.
 Do a sanity check with a few users before and look over if the gender set is really correct.
+I ended up removing it and instead using their geolocation to look up their country code via country-code-lookup.
+- Also, don't forget to import the gender probability number so you can filter out data that has a lower probability than .95